rsmith-nl/calculix-orient/README.rst

 epoxy, in a quasi-isotropic layup.
 This geometry should have several many different orientations, depending on how fine the mesh is.
+Note that the stresses in this example are not accurate!
+The material properties of the laminate are synthesized into a single value.
+For accurate stresses, the mesh should be built up out of separate layers.

 The workflow (in a terminal emulator) is as follows: